HomeCourse, , Family Therapy for ADHD: From Childhood Through Launching

 Meet Your Instructor

-Dr. Tuckman is the author of five books on ADHD, including ADHD After Dark (2019) and The ADHD Productivity Manual (2024), and was inducted into the CHADD Hall of Fame in 2023 for his contributions to the field.
+Dr. Tuckman is the author of five books on ADHD, including ADHD After Dark (2019) and The ADHD Productivity Manual (2025), and was inducted into the CHADD Hall of Fame in 2023 for his significant contributions to the field.
+He has served as conference committee co-chair for CHADD's annual International Conference on ADHD, the largest ADHD conference in the US.
+His work has reached audiences on CNN and National Public Radio and has been cited in The New York Times, USA Today, The Washington Post, and The Boston Globe.
+He contributes regularly to ADDitude Magazine and Attention Magazine, keeping the ADHD clinical community informed on emerging research and practical innovations.

-In his West Chester, Pennsylvania, private practice, Dr. Tuckman works with adults living with ADHD, as well as couples and families affected by attention and executive function challenges.
-His clinical focus spans ADHD diagnosis and treatment, executive function coaching, couples therapy, and sex therapy — particularly how ADHD shapes intimacy, desire, and relationship dynamics.
+In his West Chester, Pennsylvania, private practice, Dr. Tuckman works with teens and adults living with ADHD, as well as couples and families affected by attention and executive function challenges.
+His clinical focus spans ADHD diagnosis and treatment, executive function coaching, couples therapy, and sex therapy — including how ADHD shapes intimacy, desire, and relationship dynamics.
+His approach is grounded in helping clients understand their brains first, then build systems that match how ADHD brains actually work, rather than fighting against them.

 Whether you're refining your assessment protocols, coaching clients on productivity, or helping couples navigate ADHD-related conflict, Dr. Tuckman's frameworks offer clear, evidence-informed steps you can teach and adapt.

-For clinicians, his courses and materials provide concrete intervention strategies, scripts for psychoeducation, and tools to address the executive function deficits that undermine treatment gains.
+For clinicians, his courses and materials provide concrete intervention strategies, language for psychoeducation, and tools to address the executive function deficits that undermine treatment gains.
 You'll learn how to support clients in managing time, organising tasks, sustaining attention, and regulating emotions — and how to help couples repair trust and intimacy when one or both partners have ADHD.

 Qualifications